curryhow/curryhow.github.io/index.markdown

     * What is logic?
     * Examples of proofs
     * Proof of cut-elimination for sequent calculus
+* Introduction to category theory
+    * Categories, functors and monads
+    * The category of lambda terms
+    * The category of proofs
 * Proof of the Curry-Howard isomorphism
 * Curry-Howard in the broader context of computer science